trangnthb10/mobile-applications/README.md

 # mobile-applications
-App Store and Google Play Application Data
+Analyze applications on App Store and Google Play Application Data to identify potential market.